Friday, September 23, 2022

 There is no fee for this submission.
-All successful applicants are required to cover their own transportation to and accommodations in Toronto for the Symposium date.
 A modest speaker’s fee will be paid to successful applicants.

 When and where is the Symposium?

-The Symposium runs during the DesignTO Festival, January 21-30, 2022.
-The dates for the Symposium are Tuesday, January 25 and Wednesday, January 26, 2022 from 6-8pm.
-Due to COVID, this event is to be held virtually.
+The Symposium runs during the DesignTO Festival, January 20-29, 2023.
+The dates and times TBC.
+This event will be held virtually – speakers will not be required to travel.
 We reserve the right to modify dates, times or delivery methods if required.

 What happens next?

-Email any questions to Safoura Zahedi, Programs Coordinator, at [email protected] with the subject line: Symposium + your name.
+Email any questions to Robyn Wilcox, Head of Programming, at [email protected] with this subject line: Symposium + your name.

-Going into its seventh year, the Symposium is a signature program of DesignTO, a non-profit arts organization that produces Canada’s largest and leading annual design festival.
+Going into its eighth year, the Symposium is a signature program of DesignTO, a non-profit arts organization that produces Canada’s largest and leading annual design festival.